Skip to content

 Lipara similis and its dependent Cryptonevra consimilis

-The fly’s freshwater sites in Devon are at risk from willow invasion shading out the common reed.
+The fly’s freshwater sites in Devon are at risk from willow shading out the Common Reed.
 Threats to the tidal reedbeds at the head of the Exe estuary are less immediate but in the longer term may include rising sea levels as a result of climate change.

 A fairy shrimp swims across a gravel bed.
 The shrimps base colour is a pale, transulcent blue, with an electric blue centre and a bright red tail.